Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Isle Of Pines

 Unfortunately, I didn't have time to visit the Isle of Pines but I know I will have to when I return to New Caledonia.
-Known as ‘the jewel of the pacific' the island is best known for its white sandy beaches, turquoise lagoons and soaring pine trees.
+Known as ‘the jewel of the Pacific' the island is best known for its white sandy beaches, turquoise lagoons and soaring pine trees.

 I already moved a stay at the Le Méridien Ile des Pins on the shores of Oro Bay towards the top of my bucket list!